 Other projects we have had the pleasure of working with include providing this fully dimensional 5/4×12” clear, vertical grain Western Red Cedar planks for a historical restoration of a Frank Lloyd Wright home in Michigan.
 The Clear Cedar planks are installed directly over mahogany strips, just exactly as Frank designed the look many years ago.

 Next, we discuss the options of what material will be used to create the wood siding.
 As mentioned previously, if the siding is to be painted, we have more options of grade and how the material will be manufactured.
-If the siding will be left natural or stained, it will be of upmost importance to match the species and grade of wood exactly to what is on the building.
-We specialize in providing custom siding patterns in Western Red Cedar, Alaskan Yellow Cedar, Douglas Fir and other exotic and domestic hard and soft woods.
+If the siding will be left natural or stained, it will be of utmost importance to match the species and grade of wood exactly to what is on the building.
+We specialize in providing custom siding patterns in Western Red Cedar, Alaskan Yellow Cedar, Douglas Fir, and other exotic and domestic hard and softwoods.

 As we come and go in our busy daily lives, we often stop seeing our surroundings through other’s eyes.
-A neglected front porch that accumulates miscellaneous odds and ends may not seem like a big deal, but to a new visitor or potential buyer it can be a real turn off.
-Even on a budget, some small touches, such as a good cleaning and a fresh coat of paint on the front door, can really boost a first impression.
-And, with the addition of a few furnishings, your porch can add real value; creating a welcoming transitional space between the outdoors and indoors.
+A neglected front porch that accumulates miscellaneous odds and ends may not seem like a big deal, but to a new visitor or potential buyer, it can be a real turn-off.
+Even on a budget, some small touches, such as a good cleaning and a fresh coat of paint on the front door, can really boost the first impression.
+And, with the addition of a few furnishings, your porch can add real value, creating a welcoming transitional space between the outdoors and indoors.

-After a good freshening up, consider the size of your porch and your home’s architectural details.
+After a good freshening up, consider your porch’s size and your home’s architectural details.
 You want to make sure people can easily access the steps and front door and not feel crowded with too much furniture or accessories.
-You will also want to create a style that compliments the exterior of the home, as well as reflects the personality of the home’s interior.
+You will also want to create a style that compliments the exterior of the home and reflects the personality of the home’s interior.

-For those lucky enough to have a big front porch, making it into additional usable living space can be a challenge.
+For those lucky enough to have a big front porch, making it into additional usable living space can be challenging.
 For years, the porch at our house was left totally blank, other than a seasonal wreath on the door and a welcome mat.
-I had this idea in my head that it needed to be accessorized with beautiful rocking chairs, wicker love seats and tables, fantastic carpets, lush ferns and gorgeous potted plants just like in the magazines.
-I wanted it all, but wasn’t ready to pay the $2,000+ to create that style.
-Finally, I began to look at items I already owned and scoured second hand stores to find items in my budget that would turn my porch from a boring entry to a bonus living area for our home.
-Now, our front porch has become my favorite room and I look forward to freshening it up each season by changing the plants and other accessories.
+I had this idea in my head that it needed to be accessorized with beautiful rocking chairs, wicker love seats and tables, fantastic carpets, lush ferns, and gorgeous potted plants just like in the magazines.
+I wanted it all but wasn’t ready to pay the $2,000+ to create that style.
+Finally, I began to look at items I already owned and scoured second-hand stores to find items in my budget that would turn my porch from a boring entry to a bonus living area for our home.
+Now, our front porch has become my favorite room, and I look forward to freshening it up each season by changing the plants and other accessories.